artemshar/awesome-ai/README.md

-# Awesome ML
+# Awesome Generative

-Awesome projects with ML
+Collected projects which generative any digital products, with ML or static algorithms

-Digital Asset Generators.
-Interesting projects on the topic of ML are collected here.

 ## Images
 * [MidJourney](https://www.midjourney.com)